Buy to Let Investment

-If your intention is to let the property you will need to arrange a Buy to Let (BTL) mortgage.
+With your intention being to let the property you will need to arrange a Buy to Let (BTL) mortgage.
 If you arrange a residential mortgage with the intention of letting the property this is mortgage fraud and you could lose your property and liberty.

 Even with a Buy to Let mortgage you have a choice of repayment methods and can choose either interest only, capital repayment or a mixture of both.
 Most Lenders now let you pay an extra 10% of the balance outstanding each year without incurring an early repayment charge (ERC), but do check there are a few who do not.
 Once out of your ERC period you will usually be able to over pay as and when you like.

-I believe you would benefit from speaking to one of our independent mortgage advisers.
-Please call on 0344 346 3672 and tell the consultant the date and title of your question.
+I also believe you would benefit from speaking to one of our independent mortgage advisers.
+Please call on 0344 346 3672.
 They will be able to look at your situation and advise you accordingly.

 Answers provided in response to Ask the experts are based on the information provided and do not constitute advice under the Financial Services & Markets Act.
 They reflect the personal views of the authors and do not necessarily represent the views, positions, strategies or opinions of John Charcol.
 All comments are made in good faith, and John Charcol will not accept liability for them.